 Getting stuck in

-There seem to a few core areas that businesses that have done this very well have in common.
+There seem to be a few core areas that businesses that have done this very well have in common.

 Firstly positioning the business within the specific niche in which the founder has expertise and mapping out the first 3 years with a proper business plan.